adamgordonbell/jekyll-perf/README.md

 Test the build time of various Ruby runtimes.

 Each site is an indentical fork of a popular [Jekyll theme](https://mmistakes.github.io/minimal-mistakes/).
-Each folder has an rbenv set to a different environment and a test script `test.sh` which starts up jekyll and then modifies a 20 times, waiting inbetween.
+Each folder has an rbenv set to a different environment and a test script `test.sh` which starts up jekyll and then modifies a file 20 times, waiting inbetween.

 ```